 As I think about living from the income of my portfolio, I plan to initially focus on my non-registered account to generate dividend income.
 I will not hold high-yield stocks but solid dividend-income stocks with a 4% yield and a decent dividend growth to beat inflation.
 Think of the banks in general.

 For now, I will keep my TFSA and RRSP in strong dividend growth stocks which implies a low yield and if you look at my holdings, they are usually around 1%.
 I will shift my holdings to match the intent.

-From a strategy perspective, I am going to break down my approach by account as they have difference tax and withdrawal considerations.
-The first one being the tax difference between TFSA and RRSP and the second being the long term need to draw down the RRSP.
+From a strategy perspective, I am going to break down my approach by account as they have different tax and withdrawal considerations.
+The first one is the tax difference between TFSA and RRSP and the second is the long-term need to draw down the RRSP.

-To be confortable with financial independance, I need to generate $80,000 to $100,000 per year for the family.
+To be comfortable with financial independence, I need to generate $80,000 to $100,000 per year for the family.
 I don’t have a fixed date but I suspect in a few years I might start the transition away from full-time.
 That gives me enough time to build cash on hand as part of the retirement strategy.

-I admit that I am torn with selling my high dividend growth stocks.
+I admit that I am torn between selling my high dividend growth stocks.
 They make me so much more money than the banks and utilities.
-In fact, it’s 2 times more and with a 25+% return from those stocks.
-I am going to run a scenario where I sell 4% of my high dividend growth stocks for income as an example to see if I stay ahead… (Anyone done that?)
+It’s 2 times more and with a 25+% return from those stocks.
+I am going to run a scenario where I sell 4% of my high dividend growth stocks for income as an example to see if I stay ahead… (Has anyone done that?)

 My October 2021 dividend income is $863.
 Nothing impressive here.
 The monthly income distribution pattern for my portfolio is like a roller coaster now.

 Most of it is from my non-registered account and I don’t DRIP in that account anymore.
 I let it reach $700 and I buy shares of a select stock from my existing holdings.
 It’s akin to a DRIP but it’s more selective.